I Love India

 How To Clean Marble

-Marble surface, be it your flooring or your countertop, appear extremely good and impart a distinctive look to the house.
+Marble surface, be it your flooring or your countertop, appears extremely good and imparts a distinctive look to the house.
 However, the problem with a marble surface is that not only is it expensive to install, but is also very difficult to maintain.
-In fact, the cleaning problem posed by marble surfaces is the reason why many people tend to avoid it.
+Marble is very porous in nature and hence, it soaks the things that are dribbled on it.
+The cleaning, thus, requires some cautions, so that there are no scratches over the marble, which reduce its quality.
+In fact, the various cleaning problem posed by marble surfaces is the reason why many people tend to avoid them altogether.
 However, the right tips and a little bit of effort on your part can make your marble look clean and well maintained in no time at all.
-For all those who want to know how to clean marble, we have provided the best ways in the following lines.
+For all those who want to know how to clean marble, we have provided the best ways and tips in the following lines.

 Tips for Cleaning Marble